dapr/proposals/20250322-actors-pubsub.md

 ```

 ##### Deleting a Subscription
-It is expected that at a minimum, an implementation of this proposal includes the capability to delete a subscription.
+It is expected that at a minimum, an implementation of this proposal includes the capability to delete one or
+more subscriptions at a time.

 ###### gRPC Specification
 The following defines the gRPC prototypes necessary to implement this functionality at a minimum: